Isopolito/AzureSchedulingService/README.md

 Holds models, constants, etc shared throughout the service.
 Also provides a way for the outside world to interact with this service via the logic in `ISchedulingApiService`.
 This project can be deployed as a nuget package.
 That nuget package can be pulled in and used in other code bases in order to easily facilitate communication with the Scheduling.Api

 ### Scheduling.LocalTester
 This project acts as an integration test for all the components that make up the scheduling service.
 It does this by providing a console app to schedule / delete / fetch jobs.
-It also can be used an an example of how to wire up the logic in the shared package.
+It also can be used an example of how to wire up the logic in the shared package.

 It requires an appsettings.json file with the following shape, again values can be changed as needed: